 On July 14, 2016, thousands gathered along the seafront of Nice, France to celebrate Bastille Day—the country's independence holiday.
 The mood turned from joy to horror, when a white truck barreled through a pedestrian-filled closed street.
-In the end, 86 were dead, including 10 children, and 304 spectators were left injured.
+In the end, 86 were dead, including 10 children, and over 400 spectators were left injured.

 While fireworks shot into the sky for 30,000 spectators, Mohamed Lahouaiej-Bouhlel, a 31-year-old Tunisian man who had been planning his attack for a year, drove past the festivities several times in a truck he'd rented just three days prior.
 Shortly after the show concluded, he put his plan into motion.
 He jumped the curb with the truck, zigzagging through the crowd at 60 miles per hour, deliberately running people over.
 Those who were celebrating just moments before began scrambling for safety, running into hotels and onto the beach.

 The attacker, who was previously "totally unknown" to security services, tore through over a mile of the pedestrian-filled promenade before being stopped by police.
 He was armed with an automatic pistol, but also carried several replica assault weapons, and even a disarmed grenade, to escalate his threatening appearance.
 Using the pistol, he fired shots at police, who shot and killed him.